Call With Current Continuation

 The following diagram illustrates the example using notation from the previous blogpost.
 Similar to coroutines as threads and

-yield/async/await, you can think about continuation as saving current stack and instruction pointer somewhere in memory and using it later to return to a particular point in program.
+yield/async/await, you can think about continuation as saving the current stack and instruction pointer somewhere in memory and using it later to return to a particular point in the program.
 Overall, this is how coroutine implementations and continuations are related to each other.

 Yield with continuations